Frenchiefellow/MusicNet-Early/README.md

 <ul>
 <li><strong>Chris (Owner of repo):</strong> Working on the front-end of the project.
 Everything you currently see on this repo was coded by me. </li>
 <ul>
-<li>Currently working on designing Song, Artist, and Album pages</li>
+<li>Currently working on designing Song, Artist, and Album pages, as well as Chat and possible Spotify integration</li>
 <li>Going to continue designing and testing</li>
 </ul>
 <li><strong>Ted:</strong> Database Testing and Optimization, as well as Documentation.</li>